khronokernel/khronokernel.github.io/_posts/2022-11-01-LEGACY-METAL-PART-1.md

 With the release of macOS Ventura, Apple dropped a number of Macs, and along with it hardware support.
 One of the major areas we see this with is with Ventura's Graphics Stack, specifically relating to the [Metal Graphics API](https://developer.apple.com/metal/).
 Graphics hardware that was dropped include all Metal 1 GPUs (Intel Haswell, Broadwell) as well as some Metal 2 ones (Intel Skylake and AMD GCN 1-3).

 In this multi-part blog post, we'll talk about the challenges faced trying to restore support for many older Graphics Cards.
-This post will be focusing primarily on the challenges faced in the past with macOS Big Sur and Monterey.
+This post will be focusing primarily on the changes introduced with macOS Big Sur and Monterey.

 ----------